Boxrocker24/hello-world/README.md

-# hello-world
-I am learning how to use git!

-Case Study: Engineering a Root-Cause Diagnostic Matrix to Eliminate SLA Breaches in Teleradiology The Business Problem

-A leading national teleradiology provider was experiencing chronic Turnaround Time (TAT) breaches during evening and weekend shifts.
-The prevailing operational assumption was that these Service Level Agreement (SLA) failures were caused by "bursty," unpredictable hospital emergency room volume overwhelming the scheduled staff.
-Because the company lacked hard contractual penalties for late reads, the operational urgency was low, masking a massive, unquantified financial threat: Invisible Client Churn Risk.
-My Role & The Infrastructure

-Before I could diagnose the problem, I had to build the foundational data architecture to make the analysis possible.

-    Data Engineering: I engineered and maintained the automated data pipelines, routing raw HL7 hospital arrival data and timestamped operational logs into Google BigQuery.

-    Scheduling Integration: I integrated the company’s complex scheduling platform into Supabase, allowing us to query exact shift blocks against row-level production data.

-    Full-Stack Analytics: With the pipelines established, I led the end-to-end operational analysis to bridge the gap between abstract data and human behavior.

-The Investigation & Key Methodologies
-1. Debunking the "Unpredictable Volume" Myth

-Using BigQuery, I mapped the arrival curve of high-priority (STAT) RVUs across an 8-week period.
-The data revealed that demand was not unpredictable; it was a flat, highly consistent curve.
-The breaches were not a demand problem—they were a capacity problem.
-The scheduled core team was vastly undersized for the baseline volume, making the company entirely dependent on an unscheduled, variable "per-case" workforce to clear the queue.
-2. Eliminating Volume Bias: The "Garbage Collection Ratio" (GCR)

-To determine exactly when the queue was collapsing, I needed to separate healthy shifts from failing shifts.
-However, looking at raw clearance volume created "Volume Bias"—busy hours looked terrible simply because the numbers were larger.

-To solve this, I engineered a normalized metric called the Garbage Collection Ratio (GCR).

-    I tracked the "Age of Clearance" for every RVU (cleared in the same hour, 1 hour ago, or 2+ hours ago).

-    GCR = (RVUs Cleared from 2+ Hours Ago / Total RVUs Cleared) * 100.

-    If a shift had a GCR > 30%, they had lost control of the queue and were strictly doing "garbage collection" on rotting cases, regardless of their total output.

-3. The Root Cause Diagnostic Matrix

-Identifying when the queue collapsed wasn't enough; I needed to prove why.
-I built a Python-based diagnostic engine that overlaid the Garbage Collection Ratio (Symptom) with the Volatility Score / Coefficient of Variation (Cause) and Net Hourly Velocity (Real-time bleeding).

-This matrix scientifically categorized every hour of the week:

-    High Volatility + High GCR: True "Bursty Arrivals" (Hospital's fault).

-    Low Volatility + High GCR: "Inherited Backlog" (Prior shift's fault).

-The Breakthrough: The matrix proved that 80% of queue collapses were "Inherited Backlog."
-The evening shifts were failing not because of unpredictable volume, but because the variable workforce predictably logged off during the 5:00 PM – 8:00 PM "Dinner Desert."
-When the late-night doctors logged on at 9:00 PM, they spent 57% of their shift doing garbage collection for the prior shift's abandonment.
-4. Humanizing the Data: Roster Attrition

-To make the data actionable for the executive team, I wrote a custom parsing script to extract the exact physical rosters of who was logged on during every hour.
-This provided irrefutable proof of roster attrition: we were losing an average of 28% of our active workforce precisely when the queue began to bleed (Negative Net Velocity).
-The Strategic Outcome & Business Impact

-Instead of guessing at scheduling fixes, I provided the executive team with a surgical, hour-by-hour operational playbook:

-    Shifted from Hiring to Retention: Proved that hiring more doctors for the hours where SLAs breached (e.g., 9:00 PM) was a waste of margin.
-The optimal strategy was to fix the preceding shifts (5:00 PM) to prevent the fire from starting.

-    Dynamic Surge Pricing Strategy: Identified the exact 8 hours a week where volume was genuinely volatile.
-Recommended deploying a targeted, automated Surge Pricing model (+$/RVU) strictly during these specific hours, shifting the company from static scheduling to highly efficient variable capacity.

-    Revenue Protection: By framing chronic TAT breaches as an "Invisible Churn Penalty" that erodes pricing power at contract renewal, I successfully aligned the operations and finance teams to invest in targeted surge pay, protecting millions in annual recurring revenue.
+Here is a revised version of the case study.
+It is stripped of all exact internal numbers, explicitly mentions data obfuscation for confidentiality, and is completely reframed to speak the language of a CEO or Business Owner.

+It focuses heavily on the *journey*—how a simple weekend investigation evolved into a company-wide operational overhaul.

+---

+# Case Study: Turning a Weekend Crisis into a Systemic Operational Strategy

+*(Note: Specific company metrics, hours, and financial figures have been generalized or obfuscated to comply with confidentiality requirements.)*

+## The Catalyst: A Single Bad Weekend

+It started with a standard operational headache: our teleradiology practice experienced severe Turnaround Time (TAT) Service Level Agreement (SLA) breaches over a single weekend.
+The prevailing assumption from the operations team was that the hospital Emergency Rooms had simply dropped an unpredictable "bomb" of volume on our doctors.

+I was tasked with diagnosing what went wrong.
+To do this, I engineered a data pipeline linking our raw HL7 hospital arrival data (in Google BigQuery) with our complex physician scheduling platform (in Supabase).

+When I analyzed that single weekend, I found a discrepancy: the hospital volume didn't actually spike.
+The volume was normal, but our processing capacity had silently evaporated.

+## Scaling the Scope: The CEO Pitch

+I realized this wasn't an anomaly.
+I expanded the data pipeline to pull months of historical shift data.
+The pattern was undeniable: we weren't experiencing unpredictable volume spikes; we were experiencing a highly predictable, systemic capacity drop-off during specific evening and weekend hours.
+The core scheduled team was too small, leaving the company entirely dependent on a variable, unscheduled "per-case" workforce that predictably logged off at the exact same times every week.

+I took these initial findings to the CEO.
+I reframed the problem from a "customer service complaint" to a massive financial threat: **Invisible Client Churn**.
+By routinely breaching SLAs, we were eroding our pricing power for future contract renewals.
+Recognizing the financial risk, the CEO gave me the green light to dive deeper and find the exact root cause of the bleeding.

+## The Gold Mine: Engineering the Diagnostic Matrix

+With executive buy-in, I moved beyond standard operational reporting and built a custom algorithmic model to find exactly *where* the queue was breaking.
+Standard metrics like "total cases read" were dangerously misleading—they made busy shifts look highly productive, even if the queue was collapsing.

+To cut through the noise, I engineered two proprietary business metrics:

+1. **The Garbage Collection Ratio (GCR):** Instead of looking at raw volume, I tracked the "age" of the cases being read.
+If a high percentage of a shift’s work consisted of cases that were already hours old, that shift wasn't productive—they were just doing "garbage collection."
+2. **The Volatility Score (CV):** I measured the week-over-week predictability of the incoming hospital volume to determine if the environment was chaotic or stable.

+When I intersected these metrics, it created an absolute gold mine of operational truth.

+## Revealing the Exact Bleed

+The Diagnostic Matrix completely upended the company’s assumptions.
+We assumed our late-night teams were failing because they were too slow.
+The matrix proved they were actually innocent.

+Over **80% of our SLA queue collapses were caused by "Inherited Backlog."** The late-night volume was perfectly predictable, but when those doctors logged on, they spent the majority of their shift shoveling out rotting backlog left behind by the early-evening shift.

+To make this actionable, I added a **Net Velocity** metric (tracking real-time queue expansion) and mapped the physical roster of doctors logged in hour-by-hour.
+I was able to show the executive team the exact minute the bleeding started:

+* We could watch the roster naturally shrink as doctors logged off for dinner.
+* We could watch the Net Velocity instantly turn negative (meaning the backlog was actively growing).
+* We could watch the subsequent shift log on hours later and get completely buried by the rotting queue, causing the SLAs to formally breach.

+## The Business Impact & Actionable Strategy

+By tracking the exact life cycle of an SLA breach, I prevented the company from making a massive resource allocation mistake.

+If we had just looked at the surface-level SLA breaches, the company would have spent significant capital hiring full-time doctors for the late-night shifts.
+My analysis proved that adding doctors to the late-night shift would be treating the symptom, not the disease.

+Instead, I delivered a surgical, cost-efficient strategy:

+* **Targeted Shift Retention:** We adjusted the scheduling focus to the hours *preceding* the collapses, preventing the fire from ever starting.
+* **Automated Surge Pricing:** For the minority of hours where hospital volume was genuinely volatile and unpredictable, I recommended a dynamic "Surge Pricing" model.
+This shifted our labor strategy to a variable cost that only triggered when revenue (volume) actively supported it.

+**The Result:** What began as a request to review a single weekend of bad metrics evolved into a complete overhaul of the company’s capacity strategy—aligning data engineering, operational reality, and executive financial goals to protect millions in recurring revenue.